Five Ten Guide Tennie

 Five Ten’s Guide Tennie is widely considered to be the first approach shoe ever made, and over 30 years later, it’s still a crowd favorite.
 The combination of durable materials, lightweight design, and a high degree of stability on rock make it one of the top all-around approach shoes money can buy.
-With an update for late 2017, the new model is now more comfortable, breathable, and lightweight.
-I wore the new Guide Tennie both on standard cragging days at Smith Rock and down in Patagonia on long approaches to windy spires.
+I wore the Guide Tennie both on standard cragging days at Smith Rock and down in Patagonia on long approaches to windy spires, and was especially impressed by its climbing-shoe-like precision on technical rock (after an initial break-in period).
 Below I break down the Guide Tennie’s climbing performance, hiking comfort, durability, weight, fit and sizing, and more.
 To see how it stacks up to the competition, see our article on the best approach shoes.

 Thanks to the beveled toe design, stiff midsole, and premium climbing rubber sole, the Five Ten Guide Tennie is one of my favorite approach shoes for climbing on technical rock.
 Many models contain a layer of foam between the sole and the upper, but the Guide Tennie merges the rubber rand and sole into a streamlined beveled toe.
 This allows the shoe to perch on small edges with nearly the precision of a climbing slipper, and the stiff midsole transfers the power of the entire foot to where the toe meets the rock.

 Additionally, Five Ten uses the same Stealth C4 rubber as their dedicated climbing shoes, making for a noticeably sticky sole.
-The shoe provided great traction while boulder hopping along moraines in Patagonia, smearing up steep slab, and edging on low-fifth-class terrain.
-Moreover, with this high-performance rubber covering even more area around the toe box than before, the Guide Tennie was sticky and durable in cracks too.
+The shoe provided great traction while boulder-hopping along moraines in Patagonia, smearing up steep slab, and edging on low-5th-class terrain.
+Moreover, with this high-performance rubber covering a substantial part of the toe box, the Guide Tennie was sticky and durable in cracks too.

 Out of the box, the sole of the Guide Tennie is overly thick and stiff, making for less sensitivity underfoot than I’d like.
 Though Stealth rubber provides class-leading traction on rock, it took me a few weeks to get over the feeling that I had bricks on my feet.
-And the newest model feels even stiffer than before, with extra cushioning around the ankle giving it a bulkier, clunkier feel.
+It's worth mentioning that the Guide Tennie was last updated in late 2017, and the retooled model feels even stiffer than its predecessor, with extra cushioning around the ankle giving it a bulkier, clunkier feel.
 That said, after the break-in period, the Guide Tennie is both comfortable and responsive underfoot, retaining its climbing ability much more than a shoe without a beveled toe like the La Sportiva Boulder X or a mesh shoe like the La Sportiva TX3.

-The Guide Tennie isn’t my favorite shoe for hiking, but the new model comes with a few improvements for the trail.
-Not only is the updated model lighter, it also sports extra padding around the ankle for comfort and a synthetic tongue and collar for more breathability.
-Even with the improvements, there’s no denying that the Guide Tennie is rigid and uncomfortable out of the box.
+Simply put, the Guide Tennie isn’t my favorite shoe for hiking.
+We'll start with the good: it's relatively lightweight, sports padding around the ankle for comfort, and has a synthetic tongue and collar for more breathability.
+But even with these features, there’s no denying that the Guide Tennie is rigid and uncomfortable out of the box.
 The same stiffness that provides such a secure platform for climbing detracts from comfort and flexibility while hiking.
 Therefore, I highly recommend breaking the Guide Tennie in before a long approach—these shoes are notorious for giving blisters to new users.

 As mentioned above, the sole of the Guide Tennie is covered with Five Ten’s proprietary Stealth C4 rubber.
-After break-in, I enjoyed a high level of security underfoot during third and fourth-class scrambles and approaches over boulder fields.
-However, the “Dotty” pattern of the rubber does not excel on wet terrain like slippery leaves, ice, or switching from snow to rock.
-For east coast climbers or those frequenting mountain environments, I recommend opting for a shoe with sharper tread.
+After break-in, I enjoyed a high level of security underfoot during 3rd- and 4th-class scrambles and approaches over boulder fields.
+However, the “dotty” pattern of the rubber does not excel on wet terrain like slippery leaves, ice, or switching from snow to rock.
+For East Coast climbers or those frequenting mountain environments, I recommend opting for a shoe with sharper tread.
+The leather La Sportiva TX4 beats out the Guide Tennie when it comes to this sort of terrain, with dotted rubber on the tread of the forefoot and a rugged heel-braking platform in the rear (for more on the TX4, see our in-depth review).

 With a thick suede upper and burly sole, the Guide Tennie is one of the most durable approach shoes I've worn.
 Not only can the suede take a beating, but a rubber rand extends around the entire toe box, protecting this high-impact area from abrasion.
 I’ve worn the La Sportiva Boulder X (also leather) as well, and noticed that the Guide Tennie holds its shape better and stretches much less when wet.
 Moreover, it resists abrasions markedly better than a mesh shoe like La Sportiva’s TX3 or a canvas shoe like the Evolv Cruzer Psyche.